gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 # WireGuard

 WireGuard is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
-It aims to be [faster](https://www.wireguard.com/performance/), [simpler](https://www.wireguard.com/quickstart/), leaner, and more useful than IPSec, while avoiding the massive headache.
+It aims to be [faster](https://www.wireguard.com/performance/){target="_blank}, [simpler](https://www.wireguard.com/quickstart/){target="_blank}, leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

-GL.iNet routers have pre-installed WireGuard server and client.
+GL.iNet routers have pre-installed WireGuard Server and Client.

 ---